Ryden-Graham/Ryden-Graham.github.io/README.md

 Link to feedback survey: https://forms.gle/AjXprSZ9Wz2RD1SH7

-Known bug: Continuing from a save causes a crash due to a wait error This does not happen locally, so we recommend you use the windows executable linked here instead: https://drive.google.com/file/d/1TY3R0gQWjvnXhc-YsSm684ZLLJk52FJd/view
+Known bug: continuing from a save causes a crash due to a wait error.
+This does not happen locally, so we recommend you use the windows executable linked here instead: https://drive.google.com/file/d/1TY3R0gQWjvnXhc-YsSm684ZLLJk52FJd/view

 # How To Play